aiskakov28/SORAvs/README.md

 ### Additional Options

-- --disable-object-detection: Skip object detection (improves stability if issues occur)
+- `--disable-object-detection`: Skip object detection (improves stability if issues occur)
-- --max-frames N: Set maximum number of frames to process per video
+- `--max-frames N`: Set maximum number of frames to process per video
-- --use-lpips: Enable LPIPS perceptual similarity metric
+- `--use-lpips`: Enable LPIPS perceptual similarity metric
-- --gpu: Use GPU for processing if available
+- `--gpu`: Use GPU for processing if available
-- --config path/to/config.yaml: Use a custom configuration file
+- `--config path/to/config.yaml`: Use a custom configuration file

 ## Data Preparation

-Place your original videos in the data/original_videos/ directory and the corresponding SORA-generated videos in the data/sora_videos/ directory.
-By default, the program expects matching filenames, but you can configure custom video pairs in config.yaml or via the --pair option.
+Place your original videos in the `data/original_videos/` directory and the corresponding SORA-generated videos in the `data/sora_videos/` directory.
+By default, the program expects matching filenames, but you can configure custom video pairs in config.yaml or via the `--pair` option.

+*Note: Sample comparison output visualization would be valuable here*

 ## Configuration